rustamkakar/Joystream-maxlevush/Storage_WG_OKR.md

 1.4 Response time to questions asked in Discord channel `#storage-provider`

- - no more than `24 hours` for a response addressed to the current Сurator Lead
+ - no more than `24 hours` for a response addressed to the current Storage Lead

 ## 2. Storage Providers OKRs